mtumilowicz/java12-nio-blocking-client-server-workshop/README.md

   You then flip the buffer (open the lid) and drain it (remove your receipt).
 You drive away and the next object (bank customer) is ready to repeat the process using the same carrier (Buffer) and tube (Channel) objects.
+* sockets - we can get the input and output streams from the socket
+    * In NIO based systems, instead of writing data onto output streams and reading data from input streams, we read and write data from “buffers”
+    *
+* `SocketChannel.socket()` - retrieves a socket associated with this channel
+* instead of asking for socket’s input and output streams, we are going to write data to the channel itself